openrails/openrails/CONTRIBUTING.md

 If you are in any doubt about the use of data by multiple threads, or your implementation of the above rules, please ask in the [Elvas Tower](http://www.elvastower.com/) forums.

-### Pull requests

-Pull requests should contain exactly one bug fix or new feature; do not mix multiple bug fixes, multiple features, or bug fixes and features together in any way.
-The bug report or feature request must be linked from the pull request.
+### Getting your code accepted

+Your code should be fixing exactly one bug or adding a single new feature; mixing multiple bug fixes or new features makes it harder to review your changes and risks them not being accepted.

+When you're done writing code, you should make a pull request on GitHub or a merge request on Launchpad.
+The title and description of the requests should clearly and concisely indicate what bug or feature you've implemented and you will need to include links to whichever of the following are appropriate:

+* Bug report
+* Road-map card
+* Blueprint

 ## How bugs and features are accepted